The five best activities to experience on a Brisbane to Townsville road trip

 What are the best activities to do on the Brisbane to Townsville drive?

-Without further ado, here are the hotspot destinations and activities to experience on your trip from Brisbane to Townsville or Townsville to Brisbane.
+Without further ado, here are the best places to visit and awesome activities to discover on your road trip from Brisbane to Townsville or Townsville to Brisbane.

 1. Go to the best beaches

-The East Coast of Australia is renowned for its incredible beaches, each one special in its own way.
-Both domestic and international tourists flock here to lay out on the golden sand and frolic in the warm Pacific waters.
-Here are the ones you can’t miss on a Brisbane to Townsville North Queensland road trip.
+The East Coast of Australia is renowned for its incredible beaches, each special in its own way.
+Both domestic and international tourists flock here to spend time in absolute paradise and lie on the beautiful sand and frolic in the warm Pacific waters.
+Here are the ones you can’t miss on a Brisbane to Townsville, North Queensland road trip.

 Onyour Sunshine Coast vacation, be sure to enjoy the white sand and gentle tide of Mooloolaba beach, the safest beach in QLD.